-During the summers of 1906-09 the salvage expeditions is said to have recovered around 3,000 undamaged porcelain pieces "within an area 'sized as a football field covered with shards'".
+During the summers of 1906-09 the salvage expeditions is said to have recovered around 3,000 undamaged porcelain pieces "within an area, the size of as a football field covered with shards'".
 The article below speaks of 4,300 pieces.
-All probably depending on how you count.
+This rather large discrepancy could depend on how you count paired and matched pieces like cups and dishes, and jars and lids, etc.

-The finds were all registered and declared for import duties, after which some of the finds was auctioned to the public by the Lyon family, while it appears as James Keiller might have kept a substantial part of which a lot was used for decoration.
+The finds were all registered and declared for import duties, after which some of the finds was auctioned off to the public.
+A large number of the porcelain belonging to James Keiller Jr. seems to have been numbered and sold together with a certificate.
+James Keiller also kept a substantial part to decorate his large apartment at the Kungsportsavenue 4, in central Gothenburg.

-A large proportion of the recovered pieces seem to have been medium sized fruit dishes in blue and white.
-Medium sized bowls are common among the finds as is a particular kind of deep dishes with no rim, that can not have been particularly useful on the western European market, that actually looks like over sized teacup dishes.
-Round lidded bowls with straight sides packed in nests inside each other, from small to large are also as common as hard to explain for their purpose.
-Teacups and saucers of 'eggshell thinness' are mentioned in early reports from the salvage operation but the full total of undamaged eggshell tea sets might be less than a few dozen.
+From the wall decorations of the Keiller residences it appears as if large proportion of the recovered pieces was medium sized blue and white fruit dishes.
+Medium sized bowls are also common among the finds, as is a particular kind of deep dishes with no rim, that cannot have been particularly useful on the western European market, that actually looks like over sized teacup dishes.
+Rather high lidded bowls with straight sides, their height equal to their diameter, were packed in nests one inside the other are also as common as hard to explain to their purpose.
+Teacups and saucers of 'eggshell thinness' are mentioned in early reports from the salvage operation, but the full total of undamaged tea sets that would earn their description as eggshell might be less than a few dozen.
+The thinness and quality of the tea sets in this cargo is still impressive.

 This article from the Swedish magazine Hvar 8 Dag, May 23rd 1909 edition, p.
 531 and following, is a detailed contemporary account of James Keiller's and Carl Lyons salvaging of the East Indiaman Götheborg, between 1906-07.
-It gives an exciting picture of the time of this event and how it was understood and reported in the newpapers.
-A select number of the illustrations from the original newspaper are given below.
+It gives an exciting picture of the time of this event and how it was understood and reported in the newspapers.

 Treasures from the deep